 A History of Public Health in Post-War Britain

-A new Mass Open Online Course (MOOC) on the history of public health in post-war Britain will start on the 26th of June 2017.
+A free online course on the history of public health in post-war Britain will start on the 6th November 2017.
 The course is run by the Centre for History in Public Health, London School of Hygiene & Tropical Medicine and FutureLearn.

 Why join the course?